 Being a small city, Altheimer does not have a public transit system used by locals to get to and from work.

-The education level of Altheimer citizens is a little higher than the average for US cities and towns: 24.17% of adults in Altheimer have at least a bachelor's degree.
+The population of Altheimer overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Altheimer, 23.91% have at least a bachelor's degree.

 The people who call Altheimer home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Altheimer residents report their race to be Black or African-American, followed by White.
 Important ancestries of people in Altheimer include African, English, German, Scottish, and Yugoslavian.